 The program will be offered for academic credit (three course sequence of nine graduate credits).
 There are four days on the WMU campus each session: fall, spring and summer semesters.
-A Certificate in Teaching is awarded upon completion of all three sessions.
 Nurse graduates are eligible to take the NLN Certification Examination for Nurse Educators.

 Criteria for enrollment

 - Minimum of a master’s degree in a health field or current enrollment in a graduate health-related program.
 Professionals with a bachelor’s degree will be considered on an individual basis.

 - Current or projected employment as a teacher or clinical/field instructor

 - Commitment to the teaching role

 - Willingness to work with a mentor teacher

 Apply to WMU at www.wmich.edu/grad and complete the application for non-degree status (graduate).
 The graduate course credit cost is the prevailing graduate credit hour tuition plus fees for nine credits.
 The deadline for application is June for classes beginning in September.